bobk48/linuxthetextbook/README.md

 Alternatively, you can just download the above-provided materials via a web browser interface.

-we would greatly appreciate if you would also report any errors you find in the printed book here.
+Manssor and I would greatly appreciate if you would also report any errors you find in the printed book here.
 Just email bobk48@gmail.com, and we will evaluate your error reports, or any other requests you make, and take appropriate action.